urbit/docs/tutorials/sail-and-udon.md

 The second type is a reference-style link, which uses a relative path, based on the current page’s location.
-Instead of the full url, we use `..` to fill in the all of the URL that the destination has in common with the origin page.
+Instead of the full url, we use `..` to fill in all of the URL that the destination has in common with the origin page.

 **Example:**